Kishan3543/cs4370/README.md

 #### Background
 =======

-The easiest way to use `sbt` is with [Homebrew](https://brewformulas.org), a package manager on OS X.
+This project is built with `sbt` - can be installed with [Homebrew](https://brewformulas.org), a package manager on OS X. Information about installing on Windows can be found [here](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Windows.html).
 ```
 $ brew install sbt
 ```